 The patient’s immune system responds to the acute HIV infection by producing antibodies against the virus.
 In most people, the initial symptoms go away after a short time period.
 The patient may be apparently healthy for a decade or more but behind the scenesHIV is still replicating and destroying CD4 T-cells.
 Eventually, the affected person’s immune system is compromised to the extent that they begin having symptoms like persistently enlarged lymph nodes, weight loss, sweating, recurrent yeast infections, fever, herpes infections, rashes, and memory loss or difficulty concentrating.

 In children who are infected with HIV at or before birth, symptoms may emerge within a couple of years.
 They may have delayed development and be frequently ill.

 When does AIDS develop?

 The term AIDS applies to the most advanced stages of HIV infection.
-According to the CDC, AIDS is diagnosed when your CD4 T-cell count drops below 200 or when you have HIV and an AIDS-related illness such as tuberculosis or pneumonia caused by the microorganism Pneumocystis jirovecii (carinii).
+According to the CDC, AIDS is diagnosed when your CD4 T-cell count drops below 200 or when you have HIV and an AIDS-related illness, such as tuberculosis or pneumonia, caused by the microorganism Pneumocystis jirovecii (or P. carinii in the past).
 In people with AIDS, opportunistic infections are often severe and sometimes fatal because the immune system is so damaged by HIV that the body cannot fight off certain bacteria, viruses, fungi, and parasites.